 Harassment may take different forms including, but not limited to, the following: sexual harassment, gender, ethnic, religious, disability, group, weight.
 Verbal, non-verbal and physical aspects can all be part of such misconduct.
-Any student who believes he or she has been harassed should contact a teacher, counselor or principal.
-Additionally, any person who believes he or she has been harassed may file a written complaint at the Board of Education office.
+Any student who believes they have been harassed should contact a teacher, counselor or principal.
+Additionally, any person who believes they have been harassed may file a written complaint at the Board of Education office.